Gender Roles in the Bedroom, the Therapy Room, and the Mind

 Breaking the Spell

 So here we are, tangled in the same old scripts that tell men to bottle up their feelings and women to perform pleasure on cue.
 Where sex becomes a checkbox for him and a mystery for her.
-Where “good girls” don’t get to want, and “bad girls” can never be loved—thanks, Madonna-Whore complex.
+Where “good girls” don’t get to want, and “bad girls” can never be loved—thanks.
 Where men’s mental health quietly crumbles behind stoic masks, while women pick up the emotional pieces like unpaid therapists.
-And where the great myth of polarity keeps couples dancing awkwardly around who’s “masculine” or “feminine” enough, as if love is some cosmic game of dress-up.
+And where the great myth of polarity keeps couples circling each other, mistaking performance for passion.

 These gender roles don’t just shape our stories—they script them, edit them, and often censor the parts where we might actually be happy, fulfilled, and connected.
 The science is clear: these aren’t timeless truths etched in stone, but socially built cages many of us desperately try to break free from.
 These are stories we’ve been told so many times we forget they’re just stories.